FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 #### Device History

-Once **Quantum Leap** has started aggregating data, the historical state of each device can be seen on the device history web-page found at:
+Once **Quantum Leap** has started aggregating data, the historical state of each device can be seen on the device history web page found at:
 `http://localhost:3000/device/history/urn:ngsi-ld:Store:001`

 ![](https://fiware.github.io/tutorials.Time-Series-Data/img/history-graphs.png)